jmdisuanco/react-feathers-mobx/README.md

-React + Mobx + Feathers Boilerplate using Material-UI as UI Components to implement Google's MAterial Design
+React + Mobx + Feathers Boilerplate using Material-UI as UI Components to implement Google's Material Design

 =====================